The Central Bank of the Republic of Turkey is primarily responsible for steering the monetary and exchange rate policies in Turkey.

 5. Payment Systems

-The Central Bank establishes transfer and settlement systems to ensure fast and secure transfer of money and securities.
-It is also responsible for introducing necessary regulations that will facilitate uninterrupted functioning and control of existing systems.
+The Central Bank of the Republic Turkey is responsible for establishing payment and securities settlement systems to ensure fast and secure transfer and settlement of funds and securities; and for introducing necessary regulations to ensure the uninterrupted operation and oversight of the existing or future systems.